 How you choose books

 I do two kinds of reading.
 First, I read a few nonfiction books in a year.
 Second, I read more fiction books because they nourish my imagination.
 (I explain better in this post why you should read more fiction.)

 For nonfiction books, I schedule about an hour or two per day.
 However, finishing them can take up to 30 – 40 days.
 Why?

 I have just explained my system for reading.
 Do you have one, too?
 The worst mistake you can make on how to fall back in love with reading again is to use someone else’s book interest.
 They are not completely you.
-They can make recommendations but don’t expect their choices to be perfect for you all the time.
+They can make recommendations but don’t expect their choices to always be perfect for you.

 What is your interest right now?
 Choose that.
 Continue experimenting with different books until you recognize your patterns, favorite genre, and style.